PopocaOrtiz/generic-social-network/README.md

 # generic-social-network

-A simple social network built with Django and Django REST Framework
+A generic social network built with Django, Django REST Framework, React and AWS

 ## Features
 - **Posts**: Users can create, read, update, and delete posts.
-  - Post may include an image (Uploaded to s3).
 - **Comments**: Users can comment on posts and comments.
 - **Reactions**: Users can react (like, dislike, etc.) to posts and comments.

 ## Dependencies
+- Backend
   - Python 3.11
   - Django 4.2.7
   - Django REST Framework 3.14.0
   - Boto3 1.33

+- Frontend
+  - react
+  - react-router-dom
+  - spectre.css
+  - typescript

+- AWS
+  - S3